-This tells you the percentage of residents who have had a urinary tract infection.
-Urinary tract infections are routinely associated with facilities with worst hygiene practices.
-More frequent bathing can reduce the percentage of residents in a nursing home who suffer from UTI's.
-Keep in mind that this statistic is sometimes skewed by the fact that facilities have varying reporting standards for infections.
+This is the percentage of residents that sustained a urinary tract infection.
+UTI's are routinely associated with lower quality nursing care.
+Closer supervision reduces the percentage of residents in a nursing home who suffer from UTI's.
+Note that this datapoint is sometimes skewed by the fact that facilities have incongruent reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication

-This indicates the percent of patients prescribed antipsychotic medications.
-These medications are sometimes used for treating several medical conditions, such as Alzheimer's or other dementias.
+This tells you the percent of patients who were given antipsychotic medications.
+These drugs are used to treat several conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication